Get debt relief now. We've helped 205 clients find attorneys today.

 Federal Nonbankruptcy Exemptions

 The homestead exemption applies to real and personal property used as your residence in Maine, including a house, mobile home, co-op, or condominium.
-The exemption also includes burial plots.
-It also applies to property sales proceeds up to six months.
+The exemption also includes burial plots and applies to property sales proceeds for up to six months.

-You'll find Maine's homestead exemption in the Maine Revised Statutes at Me.
+Maine's homestead exemption in the Maine Revised Statutes at Me.
 Rev. Stat.
 Ann. tit.
-14, § 4422(1) on the Maine Legislature website, but the best way to protect your assets is by consulting with a local bankruptcy lawyer.
+14, § 4422(1) on the Maine Legislature website, but the best way to protect your assets is by consulting a local bankruptcy lawyer.

 Need More Bankruptcy Help?